aDotInTheVoid/boxcars/docs/report/report.md

 ```

 This is in different to C++, where objects can be used after they are `std::move`d
 from.
-However, the standard places no gaurentees on the content of those
+However, the standard places no guarantees on the content of those
 objects, only saying "moved-from objects shall be placed in a valid but
 unspecified state" [@cppstd].

 To avoid this constantly becoming a footgun for users, C++ values won't be moved
-by default, but instead will be copied, which leaves the origional value intact.
+by default, but instead will be copied, which leaves the original value intact.
 This is shown by \ref{cpp-copy}, where `x` is used both
  values are copied by default.